mrdavtan/ArXiv_Explorer/README.md

-# ArXiv RAG FAISS Search Utility
+# ArXiv RAG/FAISS Explorer

 ## Introduction

+The ArXiv RAG/FAISS Explorer is a basic node js app that I built for my own AI research after finding some of the alternatives a bit expensive.

-The ArXiv RAG FAISS Search Utility is a tool that uses vector similarity search for exploring the extensive collection of research papers on ArXiv.
-Inspired by the groundbreaking approach outlined in tutorials by vbookshelf, this utility facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with unparalleled ease and efficiency.
-Our project stands on the shoulders of giants, integrating cutting-edge technologies like FAISS (Facebook AI Similarity Search) and Sentence Transformers to revolutionize how research is conducted and accessed.
+This tool uses vector similarity search for exploring the extensive collection of research papers on ArXiv.
+Inspired by the approach outlined in tutorials by vbookshelf (https://www.kaggle.com/vbookshelf), this tool facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with ease and efficiency for free.
+This project integrates FAISS (Facebook AI Similarity Search) and Sentence Transformers.

 ## Features